-While on a trapping expedition in the Makgadikgadi Pans during the 60’s, Jack Bousfield stumbled upon a site that so captured his imagination, he set up camp under an acacia with the unshakeable expectation that others would feel the same…
+While on a trapping expedition in the Makgadikgadi Pans of Botswana during the 1960’s, Jack Bousfield stumbled upon a site that so captured his imagination, he set up camp under an acacia with the unshakeable expectation that others would feel the same…

 Jack’s camp consists of ten green roomy and stylish canvas tents with en-suite bathrooms and indoor and outdoor showers (for those who want to feel the Kalahari breeze on their skin).
 They have been fashioned in classical 1940’s style with Persian rugs underfoot, cool cotton sheets and mahogany and brass campaign-style kit from old family safari stores.
 These form a striking contrast with the rugged wilderness viewed from the comfort of one’s own veranda.